kubernetes-sigs/kueue/keps/1282-requeue-strategy/README.md

 #### Unit Tests

-Most of the test covarage should probably live inside of `pkd/queue`.
+Most of the test coverage should probably live inside of `pkd/queue`.
 Additional test cases should be added that test different requeuing configurations.

 - `pkg/queue`: `Nov 2 2023` - `33.9%`

 #### Integration tests

+- Add integration test that matches user story 1.
 - Add an integration test to detect if flapping associated with preempted workloads being readmitted before the preemptor workload when `priorityPreemption: UseEvictionTimestamp` is set.

 ### Graduation Criteria